sebw/shaarli-reminder/README.md

   ghcr.io/sebw/shaarli-reminder:v0.0.1
 ```

-You will receive a summary by email.
+Anytime you run the container, you will receive the summary by email.

 ## Building and running the container locally